Welcome

 Additional Information

-If your application is successful, you will be issued a limited validity entry visa - similar to a UK entry clearance.
-Once you have arrived in Germany please register your new residence with the local authorities (“Meldebehörde”) within 2 weeks of having moved in and apply for your Electronic Residence Permit with your local immigration office (“Ausländerbehörde”).
+If your application is successful, you will be issued a limited-validity entry visa - similar to a UK entry clearance.
+Once you have arrived in Germany please register your new residence with the local authorities (Meldebehörde) within 2 weeks of having moved in and apply to your local immigration office (Ausländerbehörde) for your Electronic Residence Permit.
+We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.

 Further information on living and working in Germany is available here.